lgao066/636S12023_WebApp/README.md

 4. Branch Report: A new report will be added to the app to display the book inventory of each branch.
 The report will show the total number of books available, total number of books borrowed, and the total number of books requested in each branch.

 5. Member Report: A new report will be added to the app to display the borrowing history of each member.
 The report will show the books borrowed by the member, the date of borrowing, and the date of return.

+Add a new page to add and manage library branches.
+Modify the existing pages to display and manage books based on the selected branch.
+Implement the functionality to transfer books between branches.

 ## Error Encountered